MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## February 2, 2022

-Version XXX of the PC and HoloLens apps fixed a bug introduced in the XXX release that XXX.
+Version 701.2201.31001 of the PC and HoloLens apps fixes bugs in the apps.
 You don't need to update the Dynamics 365 Guides solution to get this update.

 ## January 26, 2022